BLOCKvIO/ios-sdk/README.md

 ## Sample App

-The example app lets you try out the BLOCKv SDK.
+The sample app lets you try out the BLOCKv SDK.
 It's a great place to start if you're getting up to speed on the platform.
 It offers the following features:

 - [x] Authentication (registration & login)
 - [x] Profile management